fido-device-onboard/uefi-ble-fdo/SPEC.md

 Characteristics that may be need for additional troubleshooting or context.
 The client (UEFI) will read the diagnostics bitfield during the `initialization` to determine when diagnostics will be sent.

+The value of each bitfield grouping defines the conditions for which the diagnostics should be sent.
+For example, fields `0-1` for [Network Properties](#251-network-properties), a value of `0x1` means that the network properties will only be sent on error.

+All conditions share the same configured interval.
+If the interval (bits 6-15) is zero (0) then it defaults to every three (3) seconds.

 | Characteristic UUID                 |
 | ----------------------------------- |
 | 0002500-32bd-4590-a184-b046cb3955ee |